 There were no changes in management's methods for managing market risk since December 31, 2022.
 The Company manages market risk by having a portfolio that is not singularly exposed to any one issuer, although the Company's investment activities are concentrated on junior companies in the resource and mining sector.
 The Company also requires approval from the board of directors for purchases of investments over a certain cost threshold.

-A 5% change in the future pricing and trading value of the Company's investments (with all other variables held constant) as at September 30, 2023, would change the value of investments with a corresponding change in total comprehensive (loss) income by \$375,886 (December 31, 2022 - \$902,493).
+A 5% change in the future pricing and trading value of the Company's investments (with all other variables held constant) as at March 31, 2024 would change the Company's total comprehensive income (loss) by \$353,596 (December 31, 2023 - \$386,230).